 What Is Tax Liability?

-Tax liability is the total amount of tax you owe a local, state or federal taxing authority.
-If the tax withholdings or payments made on your behalf are less than your tax liability, you owe the difference.
-Tax liabilities for individuals apply to situations such as earned income, a gain on the sale of an asset, an early distribution penalty for retirement accounts or a lack of coverage under the Affordable Care Act.
+Tax liability is the total amount of tax debt a business entity or an individual owes to a local, state or federal taxing authority.
+If the tax withholdings or payments made on your behalf are less than your tax liability, you owe the difference and must pay it before the tax deadline.

 What Counts Toward Your Tax Liability?

 Besides owing taxes as an individual on taxable things like earned income and asset sales, tax liability also applies to income a small-business owner might incur while running their company.
 In addition, if you own a retail establishment or another type of store, tax liability can occur from collecting sales tax on products sold.
 The sales tax is computed by applying the tax rate to the total dollar amount of sales, and it must be submitted quarterly to local and state taxing authorities.